Outdoor activities for schools and groups

 Upper KS2 Science

-describe how living things are classified into broad groups according to common observable characteristics and based on similarities and differences, including micro-organisms, plants and animals
+• describe how living things are classified into broad groups according to common observable characteristics and based on similarities and differences, including animals

-give reasons for classifying plants and animals based on specific characteristics
+• give reasons for classifying animals based on specific characteristics

 KS1 Geography